dmaynard/website/content/pages/me.md

 - **1981** - I purchased an Atari-800 with 48kb of RAM and one Atari 810 floppy drive.
 5.25" floppies help 90KB of data.
 Cost ~ $2,000.
 - **1982** – JDS project got folded into the Star project and I get transferred from Xerox PARC (Consulair actually) to Xerox System Development Department.
 - **1982** - I wrote the first version of Worms? at home, using the Atari 800 and the Forth Language.
 It took me about six months to write the game, and about six months to get official release from Xerox Corporate that they were not interested in claiming any rights to my side project.
 - **1982** - I went looking for a games publisher.
 Electronic Arts was just starting up and they offered to publish my game and also gave me a job offer as a software engineer which I eagerly accepted.
-Steve Hayes also from Xerox SDD and I became the first two software engineers hired by Electronic Arts.
+Steve Hayes, also from Xerox SDD, and I became the first two software engineers hired by Electronic Arts.
 This was December of 1982.
 - **1982 - 1989** Electronic Arts.
 Technical Director.
 Worked with great people and great programmers on great games.
 [M.U.L.E.](http://www.geekometry.com/2013/11/gamechanger-m-u-l-e/), [Seven Cities of Gold](https://en.wikipedia.org/wiki/The_Seven_Cities_of_Gold_(video_game)), [Starflight](https://arstechnica.com/gaming/2012/09/masterpiece-starflight-for-pc/), [Modem Wars](https://en.wikipedia.org/wiki/Modem_Wars), [Earl Weaver Baseball](https://en.wikipedia.org/wiki/Earl_Weaver_Baseball) and many more.
 - **1989** - Joined Silicon Graphics to help add multi-media to the Indigo Product.
 - **1992-1999** – The 3DO Company.
 Software Director, build development tools environment on the Mac for the 3DO machine.